 Figure out the problem first.
 Find out why is your current collaboration strategy failing.
 Is it about trust, chemistry, competitiveness or something else—just evaluate the current situation and build a strategy for the future accordingly.
 If you don’t have a clue about where to start, here’s what you can do: survey team members and ask them for their opinions and perceptions.
 After that, step back and observe the team in action as their leader, come to your own conclusion, and craft your strategy.

 A collaborative project manager will bring ideas to the table by collecting ideas, suggestions, and goals of their teams.
-This helps project managers to aggregate skill sets of the whole team.
-A collaboration will bring successful results by remaining adaptive and flexible.
+This helps project managers to aggregate the skill sets of the whole team.
+The collaboration will bring successful results by remaining adaptive and flexible.

 When working in a team different ideas needs to collaborate into workable solutions and that depends on effective collaboration.
 Finding the root of any new suggestion will require attentive listening to everyone before coming to an outcome.
-The active collaboration includes providing feedback to have a discussion in real time.
-It also involves quick respond to team members who want to be heard and valued.
+Active collaboration includes providing feedback to have a discussion in real-time.
+It also involves quick responses to team members who want to be heard and valued.

 The most effective collaborators are not much worried about the titles and roles.
-They are more focused on finding the solutions regardless of who is finding it.
-Also, the effective collaborators share information across the board that increases a sense of workplace community.
+They are more focused on finding the solutions regardless of who is finding them.
+Also, effective collaborators share information across the board which increases a sense of workplace community.

 An energized, motivated team is the strongest asset of a project.
-An effective collaborator teams will make sure that everyone works smart and hard.
+An effective collaborator team will make sure that everyone works smart and hard.
 It will bring energy into a conversation by helping team members feel valued.
 The teams should be always appreciated for a job well done.
-Team collaboration will also talk about issues that will bring team motivations about what need’s to be done.
+Team collaboration will also talk about issues that will bring team motivation about what need’s to be done.

-Teams can collaborate in a better way if they are involved in team building activities.
-Team building activities will bring positive impact on office culture as it will improve communication, motivate employees, increase productivity, and help employees to get to know each other better.
+Teams can collaborate in a better way if they are involved in team-building activities.
+Team building activities will bring a positive impact on office culture as they will improve communication, motivate employees, increase productivity, and help employees to get to know each other better.

 Another key trait of effective collaboration in the workplace is constant recognition and appreciation.
 And we’re not just talking about annual appraisals or weekly performance emails.
 As a manager or someone with authority, you can make appreciation an integral part of your team’s everyday interaction.
 If someone is doing a good job or if someone has delivered their assigned task before the desired due date, just recognize and appreciate them and their work via team meetings and group discussions.